-This installment of Write On!, our periodic compilation of calls for papers, includes calls for abstracts for the inaugural issue of the Yearbook of International Disaster Law as follows:
+This installment of Write On!, our periodic compilation of calls for papers, includes calls to submit papers for the Palestine Yearbook of International Law Vol. 22 as follows:

 Go On! makes note of interesting conferences, lectures, and similar events.